Social Icons

 Directed by Zack Snyder

-There is a lot wrong with this movie and at times boring is one of it.
-Invaded by a weak plot and CGI effects which could have been better (Superman’s reshoot scene and some Cyborg scenes), Justice League comes together as a weak response to Marvel’s Avengers.
+There’s a lot wrong with this movie, and at times, it’s just plain boring.
+Plagued by a weak plot and CGI effects that could’ve been better (Superman’s reshoot scene and some Cyborg scenes, for example), Justice League feels like a weak response to Marvel’s Avengers.

 Did I enjoy the movie?